hexatomic/hexatomic/docs/user/src/usage/graph-editor/README.md

 If you want to learn more about spans, please read the [Salt documentation](http://corpus-tools.org/salt/#documentation).

 Similarly, you can show or hide pointing relations between nodes in the graph by using the checkbox **Include pointing relations**.

+And you can filter the segments that include annotations of a specific *name* by using the filter text field above the list of segments.